iamkimyeonju/Game-Theory-with-R/11 - Auctions.md

   - neither the reserve prices nor the virtual valuation transformation depends on the agent’s declaration

-  - thus the proof that a second-price auction is dominant-strategy truthful applies here as well
+  - thus the proof that a second-price auction is dominant strategy truthful applies here as well

 - Why does this work?

-  - reserve prices are like compatitors: increase the payments of winning bidders
+  - reserve prices are like competitors: increase the payments of winning bidders

   - the virtual valuations can increase the impact of weak bidders’